MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Network/v3.3.0/Remove-AzureRmLoadBalancerRuleConfig.md

 ### Example 1: Remove a rule configuration from a load balancer
 ```
-PS C:\> $loadbalancer = Get-AzureRmLoadBalancer -Name "MyLoadBalancer" -ResourceGroupName "MyResourceGroup"
+PS C:\> $Loadbalancer = Get-AzureRmLoadBalancer -Name "MyLoadBalancer" -ResourceGroupName "MyResourceGroup"
-PS C:> Remove-AzureRmLoadBalancerRuleConfig -Name "MyLBruleName" -LoadBalancer $loadbalancer
+PS C:> Remove-AzureRmLoadBalancerRuleConfig -Name "MyLBruleName" -LoadBalancer $Loadbalancer
 ```

-The first command gets the load balancer named MyLoadBalancer, and then stores it in the $loadbalancer variable.
+The first command gets the load balancer named MyLoadBalancer, and then stores it in the $Loadbalancer variable.

-The second command removes the rule configuration named MyLBruleName from the load balancer in $loadbalancer.
+The second command removes the rule configuration named MyLBruleName from the load balancer in $Loadbalancer.

 ## PARAMETERS